 - 2. This action is brought pursuant to 42 U.S.C.
 1983, 1985 and 1988, and the Fifth, Eighth, and Fourteenth Amendments to the United States Constitution and New York state common law. - 3.
 The defendants are also "persons" within the meaning of 42 U.S.C.
 1983. - 4.
 As such jurisdiction of this Court is founded upon 28 U.S.C.
 1331, 1343 and 1367, as well as supplemental jurisdiction for the related state common law claims of medical malpractice and negligence. - 5.
 Plaintiff exhausted all administrative remedies prior to commencement of this action. - 6.
-Plaintiff timely filed a Notice of Intention to Make Claim with the New York State Court of Claims within 90 days of accrual of the instant claims and is timely filing the state law claims included therein within 2 years of accrual of the instant claims. - 7.
-Plaintiff timely filed his medical malpractice claims within 7 years of the incident and 2 years of the discovery of the failure to diagnose prostate cancer as per the New York Civil Practice Law and Rules.
+The defendants are not protected by qualified immunity as a reasonable official in their position would have understood that their conduct or omissions violated the plaintiff's clearly established federal rights to be free from cruel and inhuman punishment, deliberate indifference and the other claims set forth herein.
+The defendants should have reasonably known they violated plaintiff's Constitutional rights. - 7.
+Plaintiff timely filed a Notice of Intention to Make Claim with the New York State Court of Claims within 90 days of accrual of the instant claims and is timely filing the state law claims included therein within 2 years of accrual of the instant claims.

+8. Plaintiff timely filed his medical malpractice claims within 7 years of the incident and 2 years of the discovery of the failure to diagnose prostate cancer as per the New York Civil Practice Law and Rules.